Chief Executive's Message

 Preparing for the future

 In 2019, we have initiated “HKFWS Envisioning 2024” to define the Society’s priorities for the next five years.
-Underpinning these will be our continuing commitment to sustaining a strong family-centered culture among the Hong Kong community; and education and encouragement to people to help them flourish in their different family member roles.
+Underpinning these will be our continuing commitment to sustaining a strong family-centred culture among the Hong Kong community; and education and encouragement to people to help them flourish in their different family member roles.
 In addition, the Society has commissioned the Chinese University of Hong Kong to conduct a survey towards the establishment of the “Family Wellbeing Index in Hong Kong”, which we envision as an ongoing resource of statistics and evidence, to inform the Society’s future policy development, to be of most value to the Hong Kong community.

 Amarantha Yip (Ms.)